 Never knew my destination, Don’t know my location

 Lost on highways to explore the unexplored civilization

 Photographs are my worship, Music is my religion

-I wish they guide me to a places I can call homes
+I wish they guide me to a place I can call homes

 Moon is my friend who comes at night

 He tells me story about the stars in sky

 I sleep before I could count all-stars

 Dream about the next destination which is miles far